Battle of Stalingrad: Initial attack

 On 23 August, the 6th Army reached the outskirts of Stalingrad in pursuit of the 62nd and 64th Armies, which had fallen back into the city.
 Kleist said after the war:

 The capture of Stalingrad was subsidiary to the main aim.
 It was only of importance as a convenient place, in the bottleneck between Don and the Volga, where we could block an attack on our flank by Russian forces coming from the east.
 At the start, Stalingrad was no more than a name on the map to us.

 The Soviets had enough warning of the German advance to ship grain, cattle, and railway cars across the Volga out of harm's way.
 This "harvest victory" left the city short of food even before the German attack began.
-Before the Heer reached the city itself, the Luftwaffe had cut off shipping on the Volga.
+Before the army reached the city itself, the Luftwaffe had cut off shipping on the Volga.
 In the days between 25 and 31 July, 32 Soviet ships were sunk, with another nine crippled.

 Generaloberst Wolfram von Richthofen's Luftflotte 4 dropped some 1,000 tons of bombs on 23 August, with the aerial attack on Stalingrad being the most single intense aerial bombardment at that point on the Eastern Front, and the heaviest bombing raid that had ever taken place on the Eastern Front.
 At least 90% of the city's housing stock was obliterated as a result.
 The Stalingrad Tractor Factory continued to turn out T-34 tanks up until German troops burst into the plant.
 The 369th (Croatian) Reinforced Infantry Regiment was the only non-German unit selected by the Wehrmacht to enter Stalingrad city during assault operations, with it fighting as part of the 100th Jäger Division.